How to improve your score in IBDP Language A: Paper 1

 Whichever course you are on, there’s no doubt that paper 1 is a challenging exam.
 It represents 35% of your grade at SL and 25% at HL.
 It will be impossible to predict the topics and exact texts that may appear in this exam paper.
 The range of possible text types available in the Language and Literature exam is wide, as illustrated by the examples given in the IB syllabus guide.
 However, that doesn’t mean you can’t prepare for likely text types.
 In the past, comics and cartoons, advertisements, speeches, opinion pieces, infographics, magazine articles, news reports and travel writing have frequently appeared on this paper.
 Less common examples have been song lyrics, movie posters, letters and even texts from the past, such as an extract from Samuel Pepys’ diary – he was an eyewitness to the Great Fire of London in 1666!
 Moreover, the IB subject guide is explicit in that you are not meant to exhaustively memorise features of different text types just in case one appears in your exam.
 Instead, you can learn approaches that are transferable to any text you are given and learn to recognise patterns of language that can help you analyse a text, ascertain its purpose and intended audience, and evaluate its success.

-Select a text type by clicking one of the buttons (above), or scroll down to find explainers and key conventions, along with sample papers and responses.
+Select a text type by clicking one of the buttons (above), or scroll down the page, to find explainers and key conventions, along with sample texts and responses.
 All these answers would score highly if produced in this exam; perhaps even 20 out of 20.
 However, it is important to note that these responses demonstrate only one possible approach each time.
 Alternative responses can also be valid.
 Discuss the responses with your classmates and teacher as you go through the course, and revise before your assessments and exams.
 Once you have read and written a few sample responses, you’ll be able to find strategies that work for you and will allow you to succeed in Paper 1, whatever text you may encounter.